-In the opinion of Bond Counsel, under the law existing as of the issue date of the Bonds:
+In the opinion of Bond Counsel, under the law existing as of the issue date of the Notes:

 Federal Tax Exemption.
-The interest on the Bonds [(including any original issue discount properly allocable to an owner thereof)] is excludable from gross income for federal income tax purposes.
+The interest on the Notes [(including any original issue discount properly allocable to an owner thereof)] is excludable from gross income for federal income tax purposes.

 Alternative Minimum Tax.
-Interest on the Bonds is not an item of tax preference for purposes of computing the federal alternative minimum tax.
+Interest on the Notes is not an item of tax preference for purposes of computing the federal alternative minimum tax.

 Bank Qualification.
-The Bonds are "qualified tax-exempt obligations" within the meaning of Code § 265(b)(3).
+The Notes are "qualified tax-exempt obligations" within the meaning of Code § 265(b)(3).

 Kansas Tax Exemption.
-The interest on the Bonds is exempt from income taxation by the State of Kansas.
+The interest on the Notes is exempt from income taxation by the State.

-Bond Counsel's opinions are provided as of the date of the original issue of the Bonds, subject to the condition that the Issuer comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Bonds in order that interest thereon be, or continue to be, excludable from gross income for federal income tax purposes.
+Bond Counsel's opinions are provided as of the date of the original issue of the Notes, subject to the condition that the Issuer comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Notes in order that interest thereon be, or continue to be, excludable from gross income for federal income tax purposes.
 The Issuer has covenanted to comply with all such requirements.
-Failure to comply with certain of such requirements may cause the inclusion of interest on the Bonds in gross income for federal income tax purposes retroactive to the date of issuance of the Bonds.
-Bond Counsel is expressing no opinion regarding other federal, state or local tax consequences arising with respect to the Bonds.
+Failure to comply with certain of such requirements may cause the inclusion of interest on the Notes in gross income for federal income tax purposes retroactive to the date of issuance of the Notes.
+Bond Counsel is expressing no opinion regarding other federal, state or local tax consequences arising with respect to the Notes.